 According to said hippie dreams, cannabis enthusiasts are fairly relaxed.
 They wear hemp bracelets.
 They wear hemp everything.
 They sport long beards and long hair, or short hair, or shave, and rub shoulders with no animosity whatsoever.
 They like bonfires and alternative art.
 They are vegetarian, or vegan.

 … Granted, the typical cannabis-themed event can look like a modern Woodstock.
 Is this so surprising?
 Cannabis is a plant.
-And upon researching cannabis, one gets to realize it is quite the impressive plant.
+And upon researching cannabis, one gets to realize it is quite an impressive plant.
 Worship ensues.
 Cannabis festivals happen.
 Nature wins.
 Hippies thrive.

 But what could 2016 possibly have to do with 1969?
 If anything, current events seem to stray further and further from the hippie era.
 Except it all depends on what one’s point of reference is.
 Surely, we haven’t reached a cultural level in which hippie music, behaviour and beliefs are especially welcome.
 Yet, could we be any closer to it?